dcastaneda5/pillai_lab/ADS_malaria_genotyping/readme.md

 RStudio (to perform the wilcoxon test and visualize the significance of the results):

+Three R files were used for statistical analysis, which are found in the scripts folder.

+Basic stats:

-Found in the scripts folder.
+Basic descriptive statistics was achieved by using the `basic_stats_fastq.py` in the scripts folder.